Calendar billing

 Subscriptions in their last billing cycle, or those canceled before the bill date, won't be included in the renewal invoice.

-Promotional subscriptions — those purchased with a gift card or using cardless free trials — will expire if there's no valid payment method or sufficient credit/coupons to cover the total cost.
+Promotional subscriptions — those purchased with a gift card or using cardless free trials — expire if there's no valid payment method or sufficient credit to cover the total cost.

-If promotional and non-promotional subscriptions are set to bill together and there's no payment method, gift card subscriptions will expire and cardless trial subscriptions will enter dunning.
+If promotional and non-promotional subscriptions are set to bill together with no payment method on file, gift card subscriptions will expire and cardless trial subscriptions will enter dunning.

 Aligning renewals

-Aligning Renewals also consolidates subscriptions into one invoice, but does so by adjusting a new subscription's bill date to match the account's established bill date.
+Aligning renewals consolidates subscriptions into one invoice by adjusting a new subscription's bill date to match the account's established bill date.
 This results in a one-time prorated invoice, after which all subscriptions renew together.
+Best suited for digital goods and services.

 Bill date